When I arrived in San Francisco…

 But, back to the press conference.

-I noticed a young man angrily asking questions to the people on the Commission.
+I noticed a young man who angrily asked questions to the people on the Commission.
 I walked up to him afterwards, asking him if he was always that angry, and we started talking.
 His name was Keith Griffith.

 We met for lunch the next day, and he gave me a whole list of names.
 It was friends, activists, people in the Sex industry, and more.
 I called several of them, but only got one answer, and that was from a SHANTI volunteer, Brad Cochran.